SilentVoid13/Templater/README.md

 Using the [Eta](https://eta.js.org/) templating engine, [Templater](https://github.com/SilentVoid13/Templater) defines 3 types of opening tags for commands:

 - `<%`:  Raw display tag.
-It will just output the variable / function that's inside.
+It will just output the expression that's inside.
 - `<%*`: JavaScript execution tag.
 It will execute the JavaScript code that's inside.
 It does not output anything by default.
 - `<%~`: Interpolation tag.
 Same as the raw display tag, but adds some character escaping.